ibm-cloud-docs/Cloudant/best-practices/best-practices1.md

 It’s generally *not* a good idea to have an ever-growing database in {{site.data.keyword.cloudant_short_notm}}.
 Large databases can be difficult to back up, require “resharding” to maintain good performance as they grow, and suffer from long index build times.

-One way of mitigating this problem is to have several smaller databases instead, with a common pattern that is *time boxed databases*: a large data set is split into smaller databases, each representing a time window, for example, a month.
+One way of mitigating this problem is to have several smaller databases instead, with a common pattern that is *time-boxed databases*: a large data set is split into smaller databases, each representing a time window, for example, a month.

 - `orders_2019_01`
 - `orders_2019_02`